-The specialisation in Fuel Cells and Hydrogen Technology (HYTEC) covers advanced aspects, including energy system modelling, heat and mass transfer, control engineering, and experimental work.
+The specialisation in Fuel Cells and Hydrogen Technology covers energy system modelling, heat and mass transfer, control engineering, and experimental work.
 You will also learn about different hydrogen and fuel cell related components and energy system aspects.

 This is a full-time study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.